 If you have been charged with or are being investigated for healthcare fraud, consult with a criminal defense attorney at Birrell Criminal Defense as soon as possible.
 We can help prevent you from being lured into providing information that ends up hurting your chances of acquittal in the long run.
 Contact us to speak privately about your situation, the charges you may be facing and how we can help fight aggressively on your behalf to protect your business, your reputation and your freedom.

 Have you been charged with healthcare fraud?

 A highly respected, trial-focused law firm, our members include three attorneys elected to membership in the American College of Trial Lawyers, and numerous attorneys designated “Super Lawyers” or “Rising Stars” by Minnesota Law & Politics magazine.
 We have decades of trial and appellate experience, and the good judgment such experience brings.

-Our healthcare fraud attorneys are resourceful, tough, and committed to our clients’ interests, and we have the ability to keep the orders, verdicts and judgments we obtain on appeal.
+Our MN healthcare fraud attorneys are resourceful, tough, and committed to our clients’ interests, and we have the ability to keep the orders, verdicts and judgments we obtain on appeal in your criminal case.